mcarvalhodev/mcarvalhodev.github.io/_posts/2019-08-08-write-a-new-post.md

 ---
-title: Writing a New Post
+title: Writing a New Post with Marcelo
 author: cotes
 date: 2019-08-08 14:10:00 +0800
 categories: [Blogging, Tutorial]